go-faster/jx/README.md

 * Validation

 See [usage](#Usage) for examples.
 Mostly suitable for fast low-level json manipulation with high control.
-Used in [ogen](https://github.com/ogen-go/ogen) for json (un)marshaling code generation.
+Used in [ogen](https://github.com/ogen-go/ogen) project for json (un)marshaling code generation based on json and OpenAPI schemas.

 ## Why